travelingcircusofurbanism/website/posts/bogota/Lafamiliaayara/content.md

 In burritos, some of the poor neighborhoods in suburban Columbia, there are issues of conflicts, poverty, and violence - sexual abuse is also one of them, and kids and woman without voices are in need to have a safe place to express themselves.

-"_Instead of teaching the mere skills, our aim is to change how they think about themselves and gradually shift their life in a better direction with confidence, with the help of hip-hop culture._" directors of La Familia Ayara and teachers of these cultural classes, who gathered to the interview told me.
+"_Instead of teaching mere skills, our aim is to change how they think about themselves and gradually shift their life to a better direction with confidence, with the help of hip-hop culture,_" I was told by directors and cultural class teachers of La Familia Ayara.

 So far, La Familia Ayara has managed to provide activities for about 17,000 young children in some of the most vulnerable areas in Columbia, including prisons, where they are in critical situations of abuse and neglect.